Using data from our latest annual broker review which tested more than a dozen different online brokers

-Next to commission rates, being able to trade what you want is important.
+Next, investors want to make sure they can trade the investment vehicle they want.
 Ally Invest offers clients Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading while OptionsHouse offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, Ally Invest trails OptionsHouse by 2,011 total mutual funds, with OptionsHouse offering 12275 and Ally Invest offering 10264.
-Commission free ETFs can also be valuable for customers, OptionsHouse offers 5 commission free ETFs versus Ally Invest's total of 0.
+As far as mutual funds go, OptionsHouse boasts an offering of 12275 mutual funds compared to Ally Invest's 10264 available funds.
+And, commission free ETFs deserve a comparison, OptionsHouse offers 5 commission free ETFs versus Ally Invest's total of 0.